Anushkasharma/SpringBootApp/README.md

 http://patorjk.com/software/taag/#p=display&f=Flower%20Power&t=Anushka

 # 4 Types of Data Access Being Used
-## Take a look at each, and decide what you like best (JdbcTemplates are best for database access in PCF, IMO).
+## Take a look at each, and decide what you like best
 - Hibernate named functions using keywords to magically query without JPQL;
 - Hibernate functions annotated with @Query to pass a JPQL string;
 - JPA with Criteria and Predicates; and
-- JdbcTemplates
+- JdbcTemplates (JdbcTemplates are best for database access in PCF, IMO)